-Olin College strives to provide a safe workplace for its students, employees and visitors.
-It is the responsibility of all Olin College community members to notify Public Safety of any criminal or suspicious activity that they have witnessed, received, or have been told that another person has witnessed or received.
+Olin College strives to provide a safe learning, living and working environment for its students, employees and visitors.
+It is the responsibility of all Olin College community members to notify Public Safety of any criminal or suspiciousactivity that they have witnessed, experienced, or have been told that another person has witnessed or experienced.
 All complaints will be fully investigated.
 Olin College will respond promptly and appropriately to all reported incidents.